-Changes to the entertainment offerings in Disney World are inevitable when trying to keep park guests out of crowded spaces.
-Things like nighttime spectaculars, fireworks, stage shows, parades and character meets are all areas where germs can spread easily.
+Changes to the entertainment offerings in Disney World were inevitable when trying to keep park guests out of crowded spaces.
+Things like nighttime spectaculars, fireworks, stage shows, parades, and character meets are all areas where germs can spread easily.

-Since Disney is putting guest safety first, some of these entertainment offerings will have to be temporarily closed or highly modified to allow access for guests.
-Here is a list of some of the likely entertainment and new guidelines:
+Since Disney is putting guest safety first, some of these entertainment offerings have to be temporarily closed or highly modified to allow access for guests.

-Because most shows are held indoors where guests need to crowd together to see them, they are not optimal in this new version of Disney World.
-We saw some shows closed down in the international parks before the full Disney World closure, and some shows in Shanghai canceled too.
+Because most shows are held indoors where guests need to crowd together to see them, they are not optimal to have in this new version of Disney World.
+We saw some shows closed down in the international parks before the full Disney World closure, and that has continued in the domestic parks too.

-This means shows like “Festival of the Lion King,” “Finding Nemo – The Musical” and “Beauty & the Beast Live on Stage” might not be running when the parks open.
+Some shows like “Finding Nemo – The Musical” and “Beauty & the Beast Live on Stage” are not currently running in the parks.

-The last problem though is the actors.
+The last problem is in fact the actors.
 Many of the shows require the performers to get close or touch each other which would put them at risk too.
-Since all Broadway shows are canceled until at least September, we expect to see the same in Walt Disney World.
+Some of the shows like The Festival of the Lion King have come back so we are seeing progress across Walt Disney World.

 What’s a better way to finish out your day in the Magic Kingdom than standing in front of Cinderella Castle and taking in the fireworks show?
-Unfortunately, that probably won’t be happening for a while.
+Thankfully, fireworks are now back at the Disney World parks!

-If you are encouraging distancing, you can’t have everyone gathering in front of the castle to see the fireworks in big groups.
-This would definitely be a guideline that would work, but thinking about the Magic Kingdom though without Happily Ever After is a really sad thought.
+At the beginning of the reopening, since distancing was being enforced, you couldn’t have everyone gathering in front of the castle to see the fireworks in big groups.
+This definitely was a guideline that helped with distancing, but experiencing the Magic Kingdom though without Happily Ever After was a really sad thought.

-I don’t think the parks would be the same without a nighttime show.
+Even though they are still fun, the parks just weren’t the same without a nighttime show.
 It’s a tradition to gather around World Showcase lagoon or in front of Cinderella Castle and watch the fireworks at the end of the night with your family.
-I don’t know how guests would react to this, but it most likely wouldn’t be very positive, and it greatly reduces the value of your ticket imo.

 Since people need to maintain distance while in the parks, touching and hugging characters is off-limits.
-Because of this, there won’t be any character meets in the Disney World parks initially.
+Because of this, there aren’t any character meets in the Disney World parks at this point.

-Characters will still be visible in the theme parks and will walk around greeting people from a distance, but there will not be any character meets where you can get your picture taken with them or get autographs signed.
+Characters are still visible in the theme parks and walk around greeting people from a distance, they even have new processionals where they will walk through the parks.
+However, there are not any character meets where you can get your picture taken with them or get autographs signed.